jameswilliamknight/scripts.pub/Bash/provision/ubuntu/start.md

     1. Encrypted home directory
     1. Did not install updates and 3rd party software
 1. Started writing this documentation once I didn't know which of my scripts to use.
+1. Moved documentation to public scripts repository on github.